The NRA run a sizeable calendar of Competitions through the year, engaging with multiple shooting Disciplines

 Discounts: Off entry fees only.
 Multi-competition discounts are only applicable to entries made before the deadline

-Entry requirements:
+Entry Requirements:

-🏅Awards: Medals are awarded to the top scoring competitors for each match subject to the amount of entries:
+🏅 Awards: NRA medals will be presented to the top scoring competitors for each match subject to the amount of entries:

 Where a match is 'Classified' the results are split so your scores are listed against others in the same class.
 Classified events have classifications detailed at the end of their listing in the GR&P Handbook (View online copy HERE)